 Considering there is both public wifi available and telco outlets in the arrivals hall there’s no excuse for being stranded and not being able to communicate with your transfer driver or host.

-For several years Uber tried to get a foothold in Asia, particularly China and Indonesia.
+For several years Uber tried to get a foothold in Asia, particularly in China and Indonesia.
 Right or wrong they gave up and sold out, and in Indonesia’s case, they sold to Grab (a very similar ride-sharing service).

 Uber no longer exists in Indonesia, and they left a bitter legacy for drivers, customers and ride-sharing apps in general.
-Breaking the stranglehold of transport “organisations” in Bali, especially at the airport was a high-stakes poker game for all the companies involved.
+Breaking the stranglehold of transport “organisations” in Bali, especially at the airport, was a high-stakes poker game for all the companies involved.

 But since Uber folded the authorities have exerted a significant amount of pressure on the local transport providers to lower the chaos of arriving at Denpasar Airport and friction for incoming passengers.